 4. Find a model.
 Get in a small group with a leader you respect, latch onto a family with a healthy home life, or find an adult mentor who exhibits the traits you want to acquire.
 This was the single most helpful part of my growing up years.
 I learned from observing others and by the Klumas family taking me under their wing.

 5. Realize situations are only temporary.
 People grow up and move on with their lives and eventually make their own decisions.
 The decisions you make largely depend on your determination to develop good character and follow Christ.
 As difficult as life can be in the growing up years in an unhealthy family environment, it’s amazing how freeing this realization can be.

-The above article, “Working with Youth that Come From a Difficult Home Life” is written by Ron Steller.
+The above article, “Working with Youth that Come from a Difficult Home Life”, was written by Ron Steller.

 The material is most likely copyrighted and should not be reprinted under any other name or author.
 However, this material may be freely used for personal study and research purposes.

 This article may not be written by an Apostolic author, but it contains many excellent principles and concepts that can be adapted to most churches.
 As the old saying goes “Eat the meat.
 Throw away the bones.”